 This is not the time to start a new romantic relationship.
 If you already have, consider putting it on hold.
 Even if you and your spouse no longer live together, in some states a relationship outside of marriage can become an issue during the divorce process.
 With all of the changes going on in your life, avoiding any type of romantic relationship is often the best thing to do for your emotionally.

 8. Don’t focus so much on the little things that you forget what’s important.

 In a contested divorce, you are likely to accumulate thousands of dollars in attorney’s fees because your lawyer must spend an enormous amount of time preparing the case and filing paperwork.
 You may be angry but remember the more you and your spouse argue over issues or items, the more you pay in attorney’s fees.
 Concentrate on what really matters, and focus on that.
 Leaving a decision up to a third party often means you end up not getting what you really want, and with a gigantic legal bill to boot.

 9. Don’t put your friends in the middle.

 Having a couple close to them end their marriage can bring up mixed emotions in your friends as well.
 They will often feel awkward and uncomfortable around you or your ex.
-Let them know that this is okay, and that you understand.
+Let them know that this is okay and that you understand.
 It’s not fair to demand that your friends take sides.
-It’s up to your friends–not you–whether or not they will continue to stay friendly with your ex.
+It’s up to your friends–not you–whether or not they will continue to stay friends with your ex.
 Respect the choices that they make, even if you don’t agree with them.